 The Random Oracle Model (ROM).
 Proving security of cryptographic schemes that make use of hashing can be challenging, particularly in the "plain model" in which the adversary simply receives the full description of the hash function as input.
-For this reason, many of the schemes in the NIST PQC Standardization Process are instead supported by proofs in the idealized Random Oracle Model, or ROM [156].
-In this model, a uniformly random function H is sampled at the beginning of time, and all parties are provided blackbox access to H; any evaluations of the hash function in the real setting are then replaced with queries to H. Proving security of a cryptographic scheme in the ROM can be interpreted as indicating security against certain kinds of attacks, e.g., ones that do not exploit special structural properties of the hash function.
-While the ROM has certain shortcomings that are important to keep in mind (see, e.g., [157]), it has a very successful history in both theoretical and applied cryptography [158].
+For this reason, many of the schemes in the NIST PQC Standardization Process are instead supported by proofs in the idealized Random Oracle Model, or ROM [173].
+In this model, a uniformly random function H is sampled at the beginning of time, and all parties are provided blackbox access to H; any evaluations of the hash function in the real setting are then replaced with queries to H. Proving security of a cryptographic scheme in the ROM can be interpreted as indicating security against certain kinds of attacks (e.g., ones that do not exploit special structural properties of the hash function).
+While the ROM has certain shortcomings that are important to keep in mind (see, e.g., [174]), it has a successful history in both theoretical and applied cryptography [175].

-The above observation motivated the definition of the Quantum-accessible Random Oracle Model, or QROM [159].
+The above observation motivated the definition of the Quantum-accessible Random Oracle Model, or QROM [176].
 This model simply expands the ROM (as defined above) by allowing all parties with quantum computers black-box access to the unitary

-The relevance of this model is justified by the existence of nontrivial quantum attacks that use such quantum queries, but no specific properties of the hash function itself.
-A standard example is the use of Grover's algorithm [160] to find preimages with quadratically fewer queries than is possible in the classical-query model.
+The relevance of this model is justified by the existence of nontrivial quantum attacks that use such quantum queries but no specific properties of the hash function itself.
+A standard example is the use of Grover's algorithm [177] to find preimages with quadratically fewer queries than is possible in the classical-query model.

-4. Summary of Third Round Candidates
+4. Summary of Third-Round Candidates

-Each of the third-round candidates is discussed below, including a summary of their advantages and disadvantages.
+Each of the third-round candidates is discussed below, including summaries of their advantages and disadvantages.
 In addition, the discussion provides reasons why a scheme was (or was not) selected for either standardization or advancing to the fourth round.

-The nine public-key encryption and key-establishment schemes are discussed first (in Sections 4.1 to 4.9), and the six digital signature schemes follow (in Sections 4.10 to 4.15).
-For both KEMs and signatures, the algorithms selected for standardization are presented first, followed by candidates selected for the fourth round, and finally the algorithms not selected to continue on in the NIST PQC Standardization Process.
+The nine public-key encryption/key-encapsulation mechanisms are discussed first (in Sections 4.1 to 4.3), and the six digital signature schemes follow (in Sections 4.4 and 4.5).
+For both KEMs and signatures, the algorithms selected for standardization are presented first, followed by candidates selected for the fourth round and, finally, the algorithms not selected to continue on in the NIST PQC Standardization Process.